-The R&D expenditure credit (RDEC) gives Corporation Tax relief to companies that do research and development.
+Claim R&D expenditure credit (RDEC) to get Corporation Tax relief on your company's research and development costs.

 Costs you can claim

 You can claim costs on the project from the date you start working on the uncertainty until you develop or discover the advance, or the project is stopped.

 For staff working directly on the R&D project, you can claim a proportion of their:

 You can claim for administrative or support staff who work to directly support a project (for example, specialist cleaning staff).
 You cannot claim for clerical or maintenance work that would have been done anyway, like managing payroll.

 You can claim 65% of the relevant payments made to an external agency if they provide staff for the project.